Put-in-Bay Good News! Steve Korossy Loses Lawsuit!

 Put-in-Bay Good News!
 Snowbirds fare well after Rita!
 Many Put-in-Bay people have winter residences in Florida, and for the most part, everyone we’ve talked to came through the hurricane relatively unscathed.
-John Dodge and Bridget Wise and Glenn Cooper and Jackie Taylor who spend time in the Keys between Marathon and Key West where damage seemed the most severe reported some issues.
+John Dodge and Bridget Wise and Glenn Cooper, and Jackie Taylor, who spent time in the Keys between Marathon and Key West, where damage seemed the most severe, reported some issues.
 Lime Kiln bus driver Dale McKee lost his banana tree.
-Mark Mathys lost one panel of a pool screen enclosure in Fort Myers Florida.
+Mark Mathys lost one panel of a pool screen enclosure in Fort Myers, Florida.

 Put-in-Bay Good News!
 Korossy drops lawsuit- Former Put-in-Bay police officer Steven Korossy, who was prosecuted for misusing a state computer system and convicted, recently had his case overturned by an appeals court.
-Several months ago, he filed a suit against the Village of Put-in-Bay, Mayors Scarpelli, and McCann, police chiefs Michael Frank and Ric Lampela and council persons Melinda Myers, Jeff Koehler, Lee Krendl and Terry Bodenbender.
-Korsossy voluntarily dismissed the suit shortly after the appeals court ruling was made.
-This ends the case for now, but Korossy has until August 31, 2018 to re-file.
+Several months ago, he filed a suit against the Village of Put-in-Bay, Mayors Scarpelli and McCann, police chiefs Michael Frank and Ric Lampela, and council persons Melinda Myers, Jeff Koehler, Lee Krendl, and Terry Bodenbender.
+Korsossy voluntarily dismissed the suit shortly after the appeals court ruling, knowing he could not prevail.
+This ends the case for now, but Korossy has until August 31, 2018, to re-file.

 t would open the door to other similar concerts.
 If it were a failure, chances are there wouldn’t ever be another one.

 Being the first of its kind, some event statistics and logistics are interesting.
 It took several months for promoter Tim Niese to put the concert together.